United States v. Jones (2012)

 United States v.
 Jones, 565 U.S. 400 (2012), was a landmark United States Supreme Court case in which the court held that installing a Global Positioning System (GPS) tracking device on a vehicle and using the device to monitor the vehicle's movements constitutes a search under the Fourth Amendment.

-In 2004 Antoine Jones was suspected by police in the District of Columbia of drug trafficking.
+In 2004, Antoine Jones was suspected by police in the District of Columbia of drug trafficking.
 Investigators asked for and received a warrant to attach a GPS tracking device to the underside of Jones's car but then exceeded the warrant's scope in both geography and length of time.
 The Supreme Court ruled unanimously that this was a search under the Fourth Amendment, although they were split 5-4 as to the fundamental reasons behind that conclusion.
 The majority held that by physically installing the GPS device on Jones's car, the police had committed a trespass against his "personal effects".
 This trespass, in an attempt to obtain information, constituted a search per se.

 Background

 Police investigation and criminal trial

 Antoine Jones owned a nightclub in the District of Columbia; Lawrence Maynard managed the club.
 In 2004, a joint Federal Bureau of Investigation (FBI) and Metropolitan Police Department task force began investigating Jones and Maynard for narcotics violations.
 During the course of the investigation, police installed a Global Positioning System (GPS) device on Jones's wife's Jeep Grand Cherokee.
 They had received a valid warrant from a judge, but that warrant only covered the District of Columbia and only for a limited time period.
 The GPS device tracked the vehicle's movements 24 hours a day for four weeks, and in the states surrounding the District of Columbia.
-This exceeded both the time limit and the geographic react of the original warrant.
-The FBI arrested Jones under conspiracy to distribute narcotics charges in late 2005, based on data about the locations to which the vehicle was tracked, and he filed a motion to suppress the GPS data.
+This exceeded both the time limit and the geographic reach of the original warrant.
+The FBI arrested Jones in late 2005 and charged him with conspiracy to distribute narcotics, based on data about the locations to which the vehicle was tracked, and he filed a motion to exclude the GPS data from the evidence collected against him.

 Jones was tried in criminal court in late 2006, and a federal jury deadlocked on the conspiracy charge and acquitted him of multiple other counts.
-The government retried Jones, and in early 2008 the jury returned a guilty verdict on one count of conspiracy to distribute and to possess with intent to distribute five or more kilograms of cocaine and 50 or more grams of cocaine base.
+Prosecutors retried Jones for charges that had not been considered in the first trial, and in early 2008 the jury returned a guilty verdict on one count of conspiracy to distribute and to possess with intent to distribute five or more kilograms of cocaine and 50 or more grams of cocaine base.
 He was sentenced to life in prison.